FAQ: Real Life Questions (And Answers) On Selling Businesses

 Great Google rankings are, unfortunately, a negative and not a positive (see example 2 at this location).
 The fact that a lot of business comes via your activity on Facebook suggests to a buyer that once you are not around new sales will dry up as he won't have your reach in Facebook nor your "voice" in social media.
 The fact that the buyer can add other services, like boarding, is irrelevant.
 He's not going to pay you for the "potential" of the business!

-You could try listing the business yourself at places like these, but rather than thinking about what your business is worth I would suggest you just accept whatever any interested party is willing to pay.
+You could try listing the business yourself at business-for-sale marketplaces like these, but rather than thinking about what your business is worth I would suggest you just accept whatever any interested party is willing to pay.

 I'm sorry I don't have better news.